A topic from the subject of Decomposition in Chemistry.

 Uses of Ionic and Covalent Compounds

-Ionic and covalent compounds have a wide range of applications in industry and everyday life.
-Some of the most common uses include:
+Ionic and covalent compounds have widespread applications in various industries and everyday life.

 • Table salt (NaCl)